tomsydney/data-layer-cli/README.md

-# Eagle data layer CLI tool
+# Eagle CLI
-The Eagle data layer Command Line Interface (CLI) is a tool for interacting with the Eagle Data layer instances from the command line / shell of various operating systems.
-Hereforth refered to as **edlcli**
+The Eagle Genomics Command Line Interface (CLI) is a tool for interacting with the different Eagle APIs and instances from the command line / shell of various operating systems.
+Hereforth refered to as eagle_cli

-It is built with Ruby.
-The distribution model is to be decided and the tool is still very much a work in progress
+It is written in Ruby.
+The tool is still very much a work in progress

 ### Testing